 Establishing an Eastern Wildway will require bold and collaborative action at many levels.
 From creating new conservation lands, reforming policies, and providing incentives for private land stewardship to working with transportation agencies to construct wildlife underpasses and overpasses, incorporating smart growth into local planning, and passing new legislation to confront growing challenges, each and every step will bring us closer to rewilding the East.
 Ambitious?
 Absolutely.
 Necessary?
 No question!

 In 2011, Wildlands Network’s wilderness explorer, John Davis, raised awareness about the Eastern Wildway by embarking on a 7,600-mile, human-powered journey—deemed TrekEast.
 During his trek, John identified numerous places along his route in immediate need of protection.
-His efforts helped inform our Half-East Map, which shows what a reconnected Eastern Wildway could look like on the ground.
+His efforts helped inform our original Eastern Wildway map.